cosmos/ibc/spec/app/ics-027-interchain-accounts/README.md

 - 3.1 The relayer relays the packet to the host state machine.

-- 4.1 The host state machine dispatch the packet to the proper module handler.
+- 4.1 The host state machine dispatches the packet to the proper module handler.
-- 4.2 The `onRecvPacket` callbacks is activated on the host state machine.
+- 4.2 The `onRecvPacket` callbacks are activated on the host state machine.
-- 4.3 The `onRecvPacket` construct the addresses set given the `hostAccountIds` (retrieve the address from the module state given the `hostAccountId` key).
+- 4.3 The `onRecvPacket` constructs the addresses set given the `hostAccountIds` (retrieve the address from the module state given the `hostAccountId` key).
-- 4.4 For every msg contained in the `msgs` array, the `onRecvPacket` verify that the `msg.expectedSigner` is contained in the addresses set.
+- 4.4 For every msg contained in the `msgs` array, the `onRecvPacket` verifies that the `msg.expectedSigner` is contained in the addresses set.
-- 4.5 The msg is executed and the return value are save in the `resultData`.
+- 4.5 The msg is executed and the return values are saved in the `resultData`.
 - 4.6 Once all the msgs are executed, the acknowledgment containing `resultData` is returned.

 - 5.1 The relayer relays the acknowledgment packet to the controller state machine.